Quarantine Changed The Way These 5 Women Look At Their Skin

 With countries around the world operating under shelter-at-home orders, a few not-so-surprising trends have emerged, particularly for those of us who are fortunate enough to spend extra time at home: collective Netflix binging, virtual hangouts, and the return of sock curls.
 But what we couldn't have anticipated was a surge in people learning to embrace not only their natural hair, but their bare skin, too.

-In light of these conversations, we spoke to five women — from Texas to the United Kingdom — about how their attitude toward their skin has evolved since COVID-19 changed the way we all experience the world.
+In light of these conversations, we spoke to five women about how their attitude toward their skin has evolved since COVID-19 changed the way we all experience the world.